howonlee/mertonon/docs/v0_14_roadmap.md

 - [x] Estimation essay copy-edit
 - [x] Link up estimation essay to blog index
 - [x] Compile and upload the estimation essay
+- [ ] Get the grad sidebar to say it's OK if the validations work, currently its a noop
+- [ ] Sponsor newsletters - go back to the howonlee repo for lists of candidates
+- [ ] Sponsor newsletters - send emails
+- [ ] Auditing BE endpoint thinking (just thinking and sketching) and tasking

 - [ ] Poke at Wayne's comments if he makes any
-- [ ] Get the grad sidebar to say it's OK if the validations work, currently its a noop

 - [ ] Prezzo mk 2 - add some example usage from the usage bits
-- [ ] Sponsor newsletters - go back to the howonlee repo for lists of candidates
 - [ ] Whole-grid dump endpoint (with grids and a bigass join) -> don't I have this already?
 I might have this already.

 - [ ] Post estimation essay HN, mefi, slacks, reddit
 - [ ] Auditing SQL honeysql statement - overall audit thing.
 Start on it, anyhow
 - [ ] Test for the stack push and pop

+- [ ] Sponsor newsletters - send replies, send payment
 - [ ] Auditing DDL stuff - write something down, edit as we get BE working
 - [ ] Whole-grid dump upload endpoint - upsert?

 - [ ] Whole-grid dump download FE
 - [ ] Whole-grid dump upload FE

-- [ ] Auditing BE endpoint thinking (just thinking and sketching) and tasking
 - [ ] Changelog
 - [ ] Poke around
 - [ ] Release